 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Low risk of violent crime (armed robbery, home robbery, sexual assault, and carjacking) exists throughout the country, mainly in Libreville, Port Gentil, and on remote beaches.

 Moderate risk of petty crime exists throughout the country, especially in crowded places (including markets, public transportation, and areas frequented by tourists).
 Theft of valuables from unattended vehicles is common.

-Protests and demonstrations occur throughout the country, especially in the cities of Libreville and Port-Gentil, and have the potential to turn violent without warning.
+Protests and demonstrations occur throughout the country, especially in Libreville and Port Gentil, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
+Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 High risk of traffic-related injury or death exists.
 The road traffic death rate is 12 to 24 per 100,000 population.
 The rate is less than 10 in most high-income countries.